Latest News8 October 2013

-On 22 October 2012 the Simalaha Community Conservancy was officially launched by Chief Sekute of the Chundu Chiefdom and Senior Chief Inyambo Yeta of the Sisheke Chiefdom (above).
-They also opened the Conservancy offices at the Mwandi Kuta, kindly made available by Senior Chief Yeta.
-The Senior Chief thanked the Mava Foundation for Nature and the Swedish Postcode Lottery for their support to the Conservancy.
+On 22 October 2012 the Simalaha Community Conservancy was officially launched by Chief Sekute and Senior Chief Inyambo Yeta.
+They also opened the conservancy offices at the Mwandi Kuta, kindly made available by Senior Chief Yeta.
+The Senior Chief thanked the Mava Foundation for Nature and the Swedish Postcode Lottery for their support to the conservancy.

 On the same day, the teachers accommodation at the Mwandi School in Simalaha, built thanks to Stichting Energo, were officially handed over.

 A wildlife sanctuary covering an area of 24 000 ha that involves both chiefdoms was established to relocate seed stock of wildlife to where they can be properly protected and allow them to increase in numbers.
 A large and varied wildlife experience will result in more tourism that will generate much-needed income.